siljawalenius/Kaleidosong/README.md

 Make kaleidoscopes from some of my favourite albums!

-Check it out at : kaleidosong.netlify.app
+Check it out at : http://www.kaleidosong.netlify.app